 Severna Park, Maryland

-I was diagnosed with an anal fissure 9 years ago, and recently started having similar symptoms.
-Since I was 47, my G.I. doctor didn’t seemed too concerned, and asked if I thought I wanted to have a colonoscopy.
+I was diagnosed with an anal fissure 9 years ago and recently started having similar symptoms.
+Since I was 47, my G.I. doctor didn’t seem too concerned and asked if I thought I wanted to have a colonoscopy.

 Dealing with the symptoms off and on for several months, I was concerned and pushed to have the procedure as a baseline and to identify the issue and possibly get it fixed during the exam.

-I couldn’t even think at that moment, everything just seemed stop, and I was numb.
+I couldn’t even think at that moment, everything just seemed to stop, and I was numb.